-It is best to download R yourself.
+You can either download R yourself or use the R code installed at the COLA computers.
 I personally downloaded R onto my MAC laptop from http://cran.r-project.org/bin/macosx/ without any trouble at all.
+I am not able to provide support for installing R.

-I recommend creating a separate directory for each statistical project on which you work.
+You are advised to create a separate directory for each statistical project on which you work.
 I suggest first creating the directory "CLIM762", which will contain all your work for this class, and then creating the subdirectory "R_intro," which will contain the work for this introductory session.